-I started fitting people to bikes more than 20 years ago.
-16 years ago I decided to make it our main business rather than an adjunct to our biz performing mechanical work and selling custom frames.
+I started fitting people to bikes nearly 30 years ago.
+19 years ago I decided to make it our main business rather than an adjunct to our biz performing mechanical work and selling custom frames.
 In the time since I’ve learned a lot about how humans relate to bikes.
 There is no formula and there is no ‘system’ that works for the broad spectrum of cyclists.
 There is only individual assessment and individual solutions to individual problems.
 There are some common threads though.
 Note that I said ‘common’ and not ‘universal’.
 One of the more common is what I call the Right Side Bias.

 No one that I’ve ever seen sits on a bike seat with perfect symmetry.
 Everyone favours one side over the other to varying degrees, ranging from near imperceptible, if the rider is exceptionally functional, to very obvious if they are not.
 (See this link for the worst I’ve seen.)
 So to different degrees, every one sits with one hip lower, further forward or drops one hip more than the other side.

 This lack of on seat pelvic symmetry is a big deal.
 The pelvis is the foundation of a position.
 On a bike everything on a human body hangs from or extends directly or indirectly from the pelvis.
 If the rider sits with one side of their pelvis more forward than the other, or if they sit with one side lower than the other or drop one side in comparison to the other, the compensatory effects of that on bike pelvic asymmetry ripple outwards to the periphery having a negative effect on every other action the rider performs on a bike.

 Which means any, or any combination of the following occurs:

 - One leg will reach a greater distance to the pedals than the other (assuming of course that they are similar lengths to start with)